 No!
 Medigap plans don’t include Medicare prescription coverage.
 You’ll need to enroll in a Part D prescription drug plan to have coverage for prescription medications.

 How to apply for Medicare Part D?

-The best way to determine this is to speak to a licensed agent.
-A licensed agent has access to tools that allow them to check your prescriptions against each plan’s formulary and see which plan is covering your needs best.
+The best way to choose Part D coverage is to speak to a licensed agent.
+A licensed agent has tools to check your prescriptions against each plan’s formulary, see which plan covers your needs, and provide lower prescription drug costs.

 Give us a call today to help you find the plan that best fits your individual needs.
 You can also complete our online rate form to see rates in your area now.